RealOrangeOne/livestream-video-scheduler/README.md

-# SRComp Livestream Overlay
+# SRComp Livestream Video Scheduler

-A HTML and JavaScript overlay for the livestream of the competition.
+A HTML and JavaScript video scheduler for the livestream of the competition.

+Piggybacks off the events created as part of https://github.com/srobo/livestream-overlay to run video of matches in-sync with sr-comp.

 ## Usage